-Additionally, the College recognizes that there may be situations in which students would be in need of swift medical assistance for themselves or others, as a result of alcohol and/or drug use.
-The College expects each student to share in the safety and wellbeing of their fellow students and to seek out assistance from College officials (Public Safety, Resident Advisors, Dean's Office Staff) and/or medical emergency services through 911, without fear of College disciplinary action.
+Additionally, the College recognizes that there may be situations in which students would be in need of swift medical assistance for themselves or others as a result of alcohol and/or drug use.
+The College expects each student to share responsibility for the safety and well-being of their fellow students and to seek out assistance from College officials (Public Safety, Resident Assistants, Dean's Office) and/or emergency medical services through 911, without fear of College disciplinary action.

-Under the College's Alcohol and Drug Amnesty policy, neither the student in need nor the student or student organization requesting assistance will ordinarily be subject to disciplinary action as a result of a violation of the Alcohol and/or Drug Policy.
+Under the College's Alcohol and Other Drug Amnesty policy, neither the student in need nor the student or student organization requesting assistance will ordinarily be subject to disciplinary action as a result of a violation of the Alcohol and Other Drugs Policy.

 Though a student or student organization participating in the College's AOD Amnesty policy will not normally be subject to disciplinary action, they will be required to meet with a College official to discuss the incident and/or participate in a College educational program.
-In order to avoid a disciplinary consequence, the student(s) involved in the AOD Amnesty policy will need to meet with the College's Alcohol and Other Drugs Counselor & Educator and comply with any suggested recommendations.
-Information discussed in any session with the Alcohol and Other Drugs Counselor & Educator is considered confidential.
-Failure to meet with the College's Alcohol and Other Drugs Counselor & Educator and comply with any recommendations will result in the reinstatement of the College disciplinary process for this incident and/or further sanctions from the College.
+To avoid a disciplinary consequence, the student(s) invoking the AOD Amnesty policy will need to meet with the College's Alcohol and Other Drug Counselor and Educator and comply with any suggested recommendations.
+Information discussed in any session with the Alcohol and Other Drug Counselor and Educator is considered confidential.
+Failure to meet with the College's Alcohol and Other Drug Counselor and Educator and comply with any recommendations will result in the reinstatement of the College disciplinary process for this incident and/or further sanctions from the College.

-Although a student involved in the AOD Amnesty program may not submit to disciplinary action from the College for an incident, they should be aware that an AOD Amnesty incident could be taken into consideration, should they be found responsible for any other student conduct incidents in the future.
+Although students involved in the AOD Amnesty program may not have to submit to disciplinary action from the College for an incident, they should be aware that an AOD Amnesty incident could be taken into consideration should they be found responsible for other student conduct incidents in the future.

-The AOD Amnesty policy only applies to violations of the College's Alcohol and/or Drug policy and does not apply to other violations of the Student Code of Conduct.
-In incidents where other violations of the Student Code of Conduct have occurred (e.g., assault, hazing, harassment, vandalism), one's decision to call for assist for an individual in need of medical attention may be considered a mitigating factor in any disciplinary process (similarly, one's failure to request medical assistance for someone in need may be considered an aggravating factor in any disciplinary process).
+The AOD Amnesty policy only applies to violations of the College's Alcohol and Other Drugs Policy and does not apply to other violations of the Student Code of Conduct.
+In incidents involving other violations of the Student Code of Conduct (e.g., assault, hazing, harassment, vandalism), the decision to seek help for an individual in need of medical attention may be considered a mitigating factor in any disciplinary process; similarly, failure to request medical assistance for someone in need may be considered an aggravating factor.

-Students who participate in the College's AOD Amnesty policy are not immune from any legal or other law enforcement actions that may result from any given incident.
+Students who invoke the College's AOD Amnesty policy are not immune from legal or other law enforcement actions that may result from any given incident.